- Wednesday, Sept. 12, 2018: 23rd Webby Awards Call for Entries Opens

 3. Start working on your Webby 5-Word Speech: the hallmark of every Webby Awards show, this is your chance to declare your passion for your project in only five words.
 Get acquainted with past 5-Word Speeches.

 4. And get excited for the big show by watching some of last year’s highlights.

-The 23rd Annual Webby Awards Early Entry Deadline is Friday, October 26, 2018.
+The 23rd Annual Webby Awards Extended Entry Deadline is Friday, February 8, 2019.
 Enter your best work now across Websites; Advertising, Media & PR; Video; Mobile, Apps and Voice; Podcasts; Social; and Games.